-"Join us on Facebook!
-Our new and improved site provides enlightened individuals with relevant updates on Albania, Bosnia-Herzegovina, Bulgaria, Croatia, Greece, Kosovo, Macedonia, Montenegro, Serbia and Slovenia.
-The FB site also raises important issues on advancing economic reforms, strengthening the rule of law, combating corruption and promoting the importance of accountable, open and transparent governments.
-It also provides intellectuals with insightful reports from partnering think tanks, op-ed pieces from successful reformers and brief videos on current issues in the region.
+"Follow us on Adriatic Institute's official Twitter page and join us on Facebook!
+Our social media sites provides relevant updates on Southeast Europe, the European Union and transatlantic issues.
+The sites raise important issues on advancing the rule of law, economic reforms, combating corruption and promoting the importance of accountable, open and transparent governments.
+It also provides intellectuals and engaged citizens with insightful reports from partnering think tanks, op-ed pieces from successful reformers and brief videos on current issues in the region.
 I invite you to spread the word to your social and professional networks and join the discussion.
-Thank you!"
+Thank you for sharing these details!"

 Natasha Srdoc, Chairman and Co-Founder, Adriatic Institute for Public Policy

 Media Inquiries - Contact | Adriatic Institute for Public Policy